Explore Your Options

 Reserve Officers’ Training Corps, or ROTC, is another option for students to consider.
 ROTC is a program of study taken in addition to regular college courses.
 The program includes leadership, management, and professional knowledge classes as well as “hands-on” experiences.
 Students make a commitment to the military and in return, they earn scholarships that cover the cost of college attendance.
 For more information about ROTC options in Montana.

-The military opened up so many doors for me, I was getting better and better jobs, plus it turned me into something I didn't know I was.
+The military opened so many doors for me, I was getting better jobs, plus it helped me grow personally

 Service Learning: AmeriCorps, Peace Corps, and More